-Kim Zolciak Displays Prized Breasts As It Pops Out Of Her Tiny Bikini
+Kim Zolciak Displays Prized Breasts As They Pop Out Of Her Tiny Bikini

 A photo posted by Kim Zolciak-Biermann (@kimzolciakbiermann) on

 The reality television star also posted bits and pieces of her getaway on Snapchat.
-Kim posted a selfie, wearing the same white cover-up, but this time, she was sporting round, white-rimmed sunglasses.
-It definitely gave us a summer-in-the-seventies vibe as she appears to be rocking fringes.
+Kim posted a selfie, wearing the same white cover-up, but this time she was sporting round, white-rimmed sunglasses.
+It definitely gave us a summer-in-the-70s vibe as she appears to be rocking fringes.
 The front details of her white bikini cover-up were now on display, as it features a low-cut crisscross detailing in front of her bosom.
 The revealing photo is indeed an attention grabber.

-In one of the pictures is another Kim Zolciak wearing a black tank top, and the focus was on her décolletage.
-However, the caption didn’t speak about her vacation, as it was about a thank you note to her dermatologist.
+In one of the pictures is Kim Zolciak wearing a black tank top, and the focus was on her décolletage.
+However, the caption didn’t speak about her vacation as it was about a thank you note to her dermatologist.
 She raved about a new treatment as it gave her “a red free chest no matter what I do!!”

 My dermatologist is the BEST!!
 Sitting her having breakfast and realized how good my chest looks!
 I have battled with redness on my chest for years and it only got worst after I was put on blood thinners, between my toning oil @kashmerekollections (my skin is so sensitive so I made sure to make great products that won't irritate the skin and @steelederm who did Excel V laser look how good my chest looks it works!! ????
 I did ipl last year and nothing!!
 Im not being paid to tell you this I just know how much I hated my chest being red, especially if I drank red wine, or when I exercise and I found a great combo that gave/gives me a red free chest no matter what I do!!
 And wanted to share with you guys.
 Evause o know so many people suffer from this!!
 Adore you @prudentlypretty ❤️ #DrSteeleDerm #TheBest #RednessHater #KashmereKollections